- About Domini

 Vanguard’s statement was issued in response to the revelation that it is one of the largest owners of Smith & Wesson and Sturm, Ruger, the largest publicly traded gun manufacturers.
 Vanguard holds these stocks in passively managed index funds.
 This, of course, is no real revelation – it is the status quo, the result of a philosophy that treats investments as abstractions, divorced from real world impacts.
 But it should serve as a wake-up call for the millions of Americans invested in so-called ‘low cost’ index funds.
 What are the true costs of these investments?

-Vanguard’s statement, which could have been issued by any large asset manager, contains two of the most common excuses offered for failing to address the social implications of investment decisions.
+Vanguard’s statement contains two of the most common excuses offered for failing to address the social implications of investment decisions.
 Let’s take each in turn.

 The first statement involves benchmarks.
 Vanguard is the inventor and largest manager of index funds – ‘passive’ funds designed to replicate benchmark indices.
 Smith & Wesson, Sturm, Ruger and ammunition maker Olin are members of the Russell 2000 and Russell 3000 indices.
 In essence, Vanguard claims that its hands are tied – to track an index, it must invest in all the stocks in that index.
 But is this true?
 Is it possible for an index manager to track a 3000 stock index with 2997 stocks?